Tangle structure trees: Existence of tangle structure trees

 Note that if our order function on~$S$ is not injective, the proof of \cref{lemma-twoooo} still goes through as stated except for one aspect: the efficient subset $\sigma\in\F$ of~$\tau$ it finds may not be strongly efficient in~$\tau$ (as our definition of `rich' requires).

 \medbreak

-If our order function is injective, the sets~$\F$ for which $\vS$ admits a thoroughly ordered $\F$-tangle structure tree are thus precisely the rich ones:
+If our order function on~$S$ is injective, the sets~$\F$ for which $\vS$ admits a thoroughly ordered tangle structure tree are thus precisely the rich ones:

-\begin{theorem} Let $\vS$ be a separation system with an injective order function on~$S$, and let~$\F$ be a set that is standard for $\vS$.
-There exists a thoroughly ordered $\F$-tangle structure tree of $\vS$ if and only if $\F$ is rich for $\vS$ . \end{theorem}
+\begin{theorem} Let $\vS$ be a separation system with an injective order function on~$S$, and let~$\F$ be a set that is standard for~$\vS$.
+There exists a thoroughly ordered $\F$-tangle structure tree of~$\vS$ if and only if $\F$ is rich for~$\vS$.
+If one exists, it is unique. \end{theorem}